quran/quran.com-frontend-v2/README.md

 ## Getting Started

 The second version of ["the Noble Quran"](https://quran.com) project is developed with Ruby on Rails.
 Ruby is an interpreted, high-level, general-purpose programming language.
 Rails, is a server-side web application and a model–view–controller framework.
-The Rails framework is written in the Ruby programming language, and it providing default structures for a database, web service, and web pages.
+The Rails framework is written in the Ruby programming language, and it provides default structures for a database, web service, and web pages.

-To contribute, you'll first need to installing prerequisites and set up a local Git repository.
+To contribute, you'll first need to install prerequisites and set up a local Git repository.

 ### Development Stack